murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 ##### Ranged Attacks
 You can make ranged attacks against opponents that are *Nearby* or *Far Away* without a problem.
 A ranged attack against a *Distant* opponent is *Impaired*.
 You can't make a Ranged Attack if you start your turn *Engaged* with an opponent, even if you move away from them first.

 Ranged weapons that use ammunition come with an appropriate quiver (included in the item slot).
 Ammunition is not tracked minutely.
 Instead, each of these weapons has 3 usage dots.
 After combat, roll a d6.
 If you roll a 1-3, you mark one of the dots.
 When all three dots are marked, you're out of ammo.
 This represents the combined variables of how many arrows you shoot and how many functional arrows you can retrieve after a fight.
+If you are unable to retrieve arrows after a fight - when fleeing for example - you always mark a usage dot.

-You can also stock up on more ammo by buying separate Quivers.
+You can stock up on more ammo by buying additional Quivers.
 Each additional Quiver occupies an item slot and has 3 usage dots.
-An extra Quiver needs to be on a *Body* slot in order to use.
+An extra Quiver needs to be on a *Body* slot in order to be used.

 ---
 ![Pasted image 20251112085958.png](/img/user/z_attachments/Pasted%20image%2020251112085958.png)![Pasted image 20251112085912.png](/img/user/z_attachments/Pasted%20image%2020251112085912.png)